 The Institute of Slavic Studies of the Russian Academy of Sciences is an integral part of the Historical and Philological Studies Department of RAS.
 It is a unique Russian academic institution focused on comprehensive studies on Slavic history, culture, literature and languages.
 The Institute carries on traditions of the Russian Slavic scholars evolving through the last two centuries.

 The Institute was established in January 1947 with the direct involvement of such distinguished figures in Slavistics as academicians B. D. Grekov and V. I. Picheta.
-Amongst the members of the Institute were academicians J. V. Bromley, N. S. Derzhavin, G. G. Litavrin, D. F. Markov, L. V. Milov, S. P. Obnorsky, J. A. Pisarev, M. N. Tikhomirov, N. I. Tolstoy, V. N. Toporov, O. N. Trubachev, associates P. N. Tretyakov, Z. V. Udaltsova and V. K. Volkov.
+Amongst the members of the Institute were academicians J. V. Bromley, N. S. Derzhavin, Vyach.
+Vs. Ivanov, G. G. Litavrin, D. F. Markov, L. V. Milov, S. P. Obnorsky, J. A. Pisarev, M. N. Tikhomirov, N. I. Tolstoy, V. N. Toporov, O. N. Trubachev, associates T. M. Nikolaeva, P. N. Tretyakov, Z. V. Udaltsova, V. K. Volkov and A. A. Zaliznyak; the academician of Russian Academy of Education S. O. Shmidt.

 From October 1968 to December 1997 the Institute was known as the Institute of Slavic and Balkan Studies.
 Since June 1, 2008 the Institute is officially referred to as the Russian Academy of Sciences Institute of Slavic Studies.

 At present the Institute is headed by K. V. Nikiforov, doctor of Historical Sciences.
-Amongst the members of the Institute are academicians of RAS V. A. Dybo, Vyach.
-Vs. Ivanov, A. A. Zaliznyak; associates of RAS A. A. Gippius, T. M. Nikolaeva, B. N. Florya; the academician of Russian Academy of Education S. O. Shmidt.
+Amongst the members of the Institute are academicians of RAS V. A. Dybo, S. M. Tolstaja, associates of RAS A. A. Gippius, B. N. Florya, F. B. Uspenskij.

 More than 170 research scientists including about 70 doctors of Science and more than 70 masters of Science contribute to the successful performance of the Institute.